top of page

 There is a proper, healthy sort of fear when it comes to God—it’s the revere kind.

 Jehovah-God is a god to be feared.
-And yet we have relegated Him a jolly Santa, with skewed opinions about what we deserve.
+But at times He’s relegated to a jolly Santa (with skewed opinions about what we deserve).

 Yes, we rejoice that, in Christ, our salvation has come!
 We would rightly tremble if He had not.